Whether you’ve just graduated or have been looking for a job for a while, this is one thing that could prove very helpful…

-The first column in the status of the hiring procedure.
+The first column is the status of the hiring procedure.
 I color code these too so I can quickly gauge my search.
-Green is positive, red is negative, blue is other, orange (not pictured) is following up.
-I really should distinguish between “rejected” and “never heard” (both are red), just to see how many times ends are never officially tied.

 The second column is the job number.
-I just applied for my 124th job in 19 months.
 This is just information I like knowing.

 The next few columns are place, position, and location.
 These have to be exactly right so when I follow up I don’t have to dig around to be sure I’ve got the correct job title.

 The sixth column is the date applied.
 This is very important.
 When you follow up, dates are crucial.
 It makes it easier on HR to find your materials and shows you are organized.
 Plus it lets you easily keep track of how many days it’s been and when it will be appropriate to contact someone about the job.